 Growing Media

 There are three standard growing media available for PGC users.
-Custom mixing of growing media is available; please discuss your requirements with the PGC manager.
+Custom mixing of growing media is available; please discuss your requirements with the PGC Manager.

 MSU Mix